Ankit-3414/NARI/README.md

 # NARI – Not A Random Intelligence

 👋 Welcome to **NARI**, your personal CLI study assistant!
-This is the first version (v0.1) of NARI, designed to help you **track your study sessions**, manage subjects, and view your progress over time.
+This is the second iteration (v0.22) of NARI, designed to help you **track your study sessions**, manage subjects, and view your progress over time.

 ---